SAMEYOU - PRIVACY NOTICE

-We want you to know that we will never sell or pass on your personal information to third parties for their own marketing purposes.
-There may be some third parties that we need to share personal information with in order to achieve our goals as a charity.
+There may be some third parties that we share personal information with in order to achieve our goals as a charity.
+We will only share personal information with third parties where the sharing complies with our obligations under data protection law.
 Those third parties include, but are not limited to:

 In addition, we may have to disclose your personal information to third parties:

 We are committed to keeping your personal information safe and secure.
 We have appropriate and proportionate organisational and technical measures in place to do this, for example we invest in the appropriate software to protect your personal information from loss, misuse, unauthorised access, modification or disclosure and have written policies and procedures in place to understand that people handling your personal information on our behalf understand how to do so as securely as possible.
-Your personal information is only accessible by appropriately trained staff, volunteers and contractors, and stored on secure servers with features enacted to prevent unauthorised access.
+Your personal information is only accessible by appropriately trained staff, volunteers and contractors and their sub-contractors.

 Certain countries have rules relating to the transfer of personal information across borders and require us to ensure that personal information remains protected according to appropriate standards (for example, EU Member States under the GDPR).